 What (if any) changes might I make to my investment portfolio for tax reasons?
 Most bonds, for example, generate taxable income.
 It might save you money if you were hold tax-inefficient investments like this in a tax-deferred account, like an IRA.

 What’s the best way to reduce taxes on my employer stock options?
 Shares like this (RSUs, ISO, non-qualified) can often have big tax consequences, so depending on the strategies your financial team is using, you might need to act before the end of the year to minimize them.
 Bring your accountant up to speed on your vesting schedule and ask for their help (where possible) to reduce your overall tax liability.

 Do you do forensic accounting?
 If so, they might be in a unique position to spot red flags for shady stuff, like if your investments are being traded too frequently so that the broker can earn more in commissions (that’s illegal, btw).
 If your accountant offers this service, it's worth asking them to take a look.

 4 questions to ask your estate attorney

 Should I be making any changes because of recent life events?
 New children or grandchildren, the death of a loved one, a new inheritance, and other changes that affect the people in your life and the amount of money in your estate can all affect your estate plan.
 Discuss who should be named as trustees, successor trustees, executors, beneficiaries, and agents of your accounts and entities.
-(One thing I’d call out specifically: divorce.
-Stories like this one show why the help of an estate attorney can be especially valuable — being thorough is key.)
+(One thing to call out specifically: divorce.
+Stories like this one show why an estate attorney can be especially valuable — being thorough is key.)

 Click here to contact an Ellevest financial advisor in your area.

-© 2020 Ellevest, Inc. All Rights Reserved.
+© 2022 Ellevest, Inc. All Rights Reserved.

 All opinions and views expressed by Ellevest are current as of the date of this writing, for informational purposes only, and do not constitute or imply an endorsement of any third party’s products or services.